 - Books and supplies are weighted by full-time undergraduate enrollment.

-- Resident transportation and other resident costs are weighted by the number of undergraduates living in campus housing.
+- Resident transportation and other expenses are weighted by the number of undergraduates living in campus housing.

-- Commuter room and board, commuter transportation, and other commuter costs are weighted by the number of commuting undergraduates at each institution, reflecting the expenses of commuters.
+- Commuter room and board, transportation, and other expenses are weighted by the number of commuting undergraduates at each institution.

-In Tables 2, 2A and 2B, tuition averages from years prior to 1987-88 are extracted from the Integrated Postsecondary Education Data System (IPEDS).
-The two data sets, IPEDS and the College Board’s Annual Survey of Colleges, track very closely, but IPEDS averages are weighted by full-time equivalent enrollments, while the Annual Survey of Colleges prices are weighted by full-time enrolments.
+In online Table 2, tuition averages for years prior to 1987-88 are from the Integrated Postsecondary Education Data System (IPEDS).
+The two data sets, IPEDS and the College Board’s Annual Survey of Colleges, track very closely, but IPEDS averages are weighted by full-time equivalent enrolments, while the Annual Survey of Colleges prices are weighted by full-time enrolments.
 In addition, IPEDS tuition and fee data may be based on 24 semester hours while the Annual Survey of Colleges data are based on 30 semester hours.
 Annual historical data are available online at trends.collegeboard.org.

 Net Price Calculations

-The calculations of average net price for full-time undergraduates in Figures 8, 9, and 10, as well as the calculations in online Table 7, are a best approximation and are based on the aggregate amounts of each type of aid reported in Trends in Student Aid 2012 and on the allocation of each type of aid across institution types and between part-time and full-time students reported in 1993, 1996, 2000, 2004, and 2008 National Postsecondary Student Aid Study (NPSAS) data.
-The distribution of aid for 2009-10 and after was modified to account for the large increase in Pell Grants in 2009-10.
-Because financial aid data for 2012-13 are not yet available, amounts for that year are estimated based on past years and information about changes in grant policies.
+The calculations of average net price for full-time undergraduates in Figures 8, 9, and 10, as well as the calculations in online Table 7, are a best approximation and are based on the aggregate amounts of each type of aid reported in Trends in Student Aid 2018 and on the allocation of each type of aid across institution types and between part-time and full-time students reported in 1993, 1996, 2000, 2004, 2008, 2012, and 2016 National Postsecondary Student Aid Study (NPSAS) data and IPEDS Student Financial Aid data.
+Because financial aid data for 2018-19 are not yet available, amounts for that year are estimated based on past years.
 Total charges for public two-year students include an estimate of housing and food expenses for students not living with their parents, based on commuter room and board expenses reported by institutions when available and derived from public four-year room and board charges for earlier years in the analysis.
-The net price estimates reported here are not exactly comparable to those that appeared in 2011 because some figures have been updated.
+The net price estimates reported here are not exactly comparable to those that appeared in 2017 because some figures have been updated.

-The Consumer Price Index for all urban consumers (CPI-U) is used to adjust for inflation.
+We use the Consumer Price Index for all urban consumers (CPI-U) to adjust for inflation.
 We use the CPI-U in July of the year in which the academic year begins.
-See ftp://ftp.bls.gov/pub/special.requests/cpi/cpiai.txt for changes in the CPI-U over time.
-Table A2 provides CPI data for 2002 through 2012.
-Additional historical data are available in Table A2.
-The Factor column provides the user with a multiplication factor equal to that of CPI (base year, 2012) divided by CPI (current year).
-A simple multiplication of a current-year figure by the associated factor will yield a constant-dollar result.
+See www.bls.gov/data/ for changes in the CPI-U over time.
+Online Table A1 provides CPI data used to adjust for inflation.

-“Doctoral universities” include institutions that award at least 20 doctoral degrees per year (excluding doctoral degrees that qualify recipients for entry into professional practice, such as the J.D., M.D., Pharm.D., DPT, etc.); “master’s colleges and universities” include institutions that award at least 50 master’s and fewer than 20 doctoral degrees during the update year; “bachelor’s colleges” include institutions where bachelor’s degrees represent at least 10% of all undergraduate degrees and that award fewer than 50 master’s or 20 doctoral degrees per year.
+“Doctoral universities” include institutions that award at least 20 research/ scholarship doctoral degrees during the update year (excluding doctoral degrees that qualify recipients for entry into professional practice, such as the J.D., M.D., Pharm.D., DPT, etc.); “master’s colleges and universities” include institutions that award at least 50 master’s and fewer than 20 doctoral degrees during the update year; “bachelor’s colleges” include institutions where bachelor’s degrees represent at least 50% of all degrees but where fewer than 50 master’s or 20 doctoral degrees were awarded during the update year.
 All of the categories above exclude “special focus institutions” and “tribal colleges.”